-3.3 Software and Election Procedures
+3.3 BallotStation Software and Procedures

 All of the machine's voting-related functions are implemented by BallotStation, a user-space Windows CE application.
 BallotStation operates in one of four modes: Pre-Download, Pre-Election Testing, Election, and Post-Election.
-Each corresponds to a different phase of the election process.
+Each mode corresponds to a different phase of the election process and is intended to have its own associated election procedures.
 Here we describe the software's operation under typical election procedures.
-Our understanding of election procedures is drawn from a number of sources [34, 13, 36, 40] and discussions with election workers from several states.
-Actual procedures vary somewhat from place to place, and many polling places add additional steps to deal with multiple voter populations (e.g., different parties or electoral districts) and other complicating factors.
-We omit these details in our description, but we have considered them in our analysis and, except where noted below, they do not affect the results.
+Actual procedures may vary somewhat from place to place.

 At any given time, the machine's mode is determined by the contents of the currently-inserted memory card.
 Specifically, the current election mode is stored in the header of the election results file, \Storage Card\CurrentElection\election.brs.
-When one memory card is removed and another is inserted, the machine immediately transitions to the mode specified by the card.
-In addition, if the machine is rebooted, when BallotStation restarts it will return to the mode specified by the current card.
-As a result, if a machine is powered off while an election is taking place, it will return to Election mode when it is turned back on.
+When one memory card is removed and another is inserted, the machine immediately transitions to the mode specified by the newly inserted card.
+In addition, if the machine is rebooted, when BallotStation restarts it will return to the mode specified by the currently inserted memory card.
+As a result, if a machine is powered off while an election is taking place, it will return to

+Election mode when it is turned back on.